volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 );
 ```

-That's it!
-We're done with the configuration, it's time to test it out.
+That is it!
+We are done with the configuration, it's time to try it out.

-## Step 13: Test It Out
+## Step 13: Try It Out

-Modify the content of `src/App.tsx` component:
+Change the content of `src/App.tsx` component:

 ```tsx
 import React, { useEffect } from "react";